B-Sneha95/SQL_DATA_WARE_HOUSE_PROJECT_MEDALLION_ARCHITECTURE/README.md

 Derived Columns and Data Enrichment
 Output is cleaned and standardized data ready for integration.

-🔸 Gold Layer – Business
+🔸 Gold Layer (Business-Ready Data – “Analytics”)
-Contains business-ready data models using a Star Schema.
+This layer is where the business logic is implemented and the Star Schema is created.Transforms cleaned data into business-ready models.
+The purpose is to deliver a single source of truth for analytics, BI, and reporting.
 Combines cleaned datasets to create fact and dimension tables: gold.fact_sales gold.dim_customers gold.dim_products

-Implements business logic such as:
-Sales_Amount = Quantity * Price
-Enables BI tools like Power BI / Tableau for visualization.
+Data transformations in this layer include:
+Aggregations and metrics (e.g., total sales, revenue by product) Business calculations such as Sales_Amount = Quantity * Price Dimensional modeling using Fact and Dimension tables Designed for optimal performance in Power BI, Tableau, or ad-hoc SQL analysis.

+Star Schema Structure:
+gold.fact_sales → Contains transaction-level metrics
+gold.dim_customers → Customer demographics
+gold.dim_products → Product hierarchy and details

 📊 Data Model (Star Schema)
 Fact Table:
 gold.fact_sales → Stores metrics such as quantity, price, sales amount, and foreign keys linking to dimensions.